deckweiss/flutter_lints/README.md

 This package provides the Dart and Flutter lint rules used by [Deckweiss]🧡

-It is considered an expansion of the [very_good_analysis] with a few small customizations.
+It is highly influenced by [very_good_analysis] with a few small customizations.
 ## Usage

 To use this package simply add `deckweiss_lints` to the `dev_dependencies` of your projects's `pubspec.yaml` file: